Cuckoo search

 in 2009.
+It has been shown to be a special case of the well-known (μ + λ)-evolution strategy.
 It was inspired by the obligate brood parasitism of some cuckoo species by laying their eggs in the nests of host birds of other species.
 Some host birds can engage direct conflict with the intruding cuckoos.
 For example, if a host bird discovers the eggs are not their own, it will either throw these alien eggs away or simply abandon its nest and build a new nest elsewhere.
 Some cuckoo species such as the New World brood-parasitic Tapera have evolved in such a way that female parasitic cuckoos are often very specialized in the mimicry in colors and pattern of the eggs of a few chosen host species.
 Cuckoo search idealized such breeding behavior, and thus can be applied for various optimization problems.
-It has been shown that cuckoo search is a special case of the well-known (μ + λ)-evolution strategy.

 Metaphor

 Cuckoo search (CS) uses the following representations:

 Each egg in a nest represents a solution, and a cuckoo egg represents a new solution.
 The aim is to use the new and potentially better solutions (cuckoos) to replace a not-so-good solution in the nests.
 In the simplest form, each nest has one egg.
 The algorithm can be extended to more complicated cases in which each nest has multiple eggs representing a set of solutions.

 CS is based on three idealized rules: